Organic Strategies for Grasshopper Control

 © Frances Michaels

-Regardless of where you live in Australia the noise of crickets and grasshoppers is one of the background sounds
+Regardless of where you live in Australia, the noise of crickets and grasshoppers is one of the background

-Crickets, grasshoppers and locusts as a group of insects are distinguished by strong chewing mouthparts and
+Crickets, grasshoppers and locusts, as a group of insects, are distinguished by strong chewing mouthparts

-- Crickets are usually nocturnal, some like the tree cricket are predatory, others like the mole cricket
+Crickets are usually nocturnal.
+Some species, like the tree cricket, are predatory, while others, like the

-rains, sometimes for years.
-Once hatched, if conditions are right, the next generation can be produced within a
+it rains, sometimes for years.
+Once hatched and if conditions are right, the next generation can be produced

-Crickets, grasshoppers and locusts attack a wide range of plants but it is in inland areas where the major impact
+Crickets, grasshoppers and locusts attack a wide range of plants, but it is in inland areas where the major

 Physical and Cultural Controls